 In September, I had energy for homeschool.

-Go over there and see the seven things I suggest for you to remember on the dreary days of February!
+Go over there to see the original post about the seven things I suggest for you to remember on the dreary days of February!